-- (5) consider the goals developed as part of the district's management plan under Section 36 1071: and - (6) not discriminate between land that is irrigated for production and land that was irrigated for production and enrolled of - (f) The district shall adopt rules necessary to implement the management plan.
-Prior to the development of the management plan and its approval under Section 36.1072, the district may not adopt rules other than rules pertaining to the registration and interim permitting of new a existing wells and rules governing spacing and procedure before the district's board; however, the district may not adopt any rules limiting the production of wells, except rules requiring that groundwater produced from a well be put to a nonwasteful, beneficial use.
-The district may accept applications for permits under Section 36.113, provided the district does not act on any such application until the district's management of a provided in Section 36.1072.
+- (5) consider the goals developed as part of the district's management plan under Section 36.1071; and - (6) not discriminate between land that is irrigated for production and land that was irrigated for production and enrolled - participating in a federal conservation program. - approval under Section 36.1072, the district may not adopt rules other than rules pertaining to the registration and interim permitting of new existing wells and rules governing spacing and procedure before the district's board; however, the district may not adopt any rules limiting the production of wells, except rules requiring that groundwater produced from a well be put to a nonwasteful, beneficial use.
+The district may - production of wells, except rules requiring that groundwater produced from a well be put to a nonwasteful, beneficial use.
+The district may accept applications for permits under Section 36.113, provided the district does not act on any such application until the district's management The production of wells, except rules requiring that groundwater produced from a well be put to a nonwasteful, - (g) The district shall adopt amendments to the management plan as necessary.
+Amendments to the management plan shall be adopted af

-Cow Creek Groundwater Conservation District GROUNDWATER MANAGEMENT PLAN
+GROUNDWATER MANAGEMENT PLAN